rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

-Messages and events which have been accepted by the owning provider then need to be fanned-out to the relevant providers, which fan-out the messages and events to their relevant clients.
+Messages and events which have been accepted by the owning provider then need to be fanned-out to the relevant providers, which in turn fan-out the messages and events to their relevant clients.
 Below are a list of events that would be fanned out:

 - application messages